JSweet314/sorting-sweet/README.md

 ## Synopsis

-This repo contains a suite of common sorting algorithms taught in computer science courses, inclusive of bubble sort, insertion sort, merge sort, and quick sort.
+This repo contains a suite of sorting algorithms commonly taught in computer science courses, inclusive of bubble sort, insertion sort, merge sort, and quick sort.

 ## Motivation